bagder/docs/curl-vs-wget.md

   RTSP and WS(S).
 Wget only supports HTTP(S) and FTP.

-- *More portable*: curl builds and runs on lots of more platforms than wget.
+- *More portable*: curl builds and runs on lots of more platforms than Wget.
 For example: OS/400, TPF and other more "exotic" platforms that aren't straight-forward Unix clones. curl requires but a C89 compiler.

 - *More SSL libraries* and SSL support: curl can be built with one out of